top of page

 The Fisherman's Secret has a secret

 Grand Marais is right on Lake Superior.
 It is not much of a town, with one main street.
 Even then, we prefer to go there in the fall, after most tourists have left.
-You know, this is just me, seeking solitude. (see fall pictures from previous years).
+You know, this is just me, seeking solitude.
 But now in winter, it was almost deserted.

 On the first day, we did Pincushion Mountain located just a stone’s throw from the town.
 To get there, exit Grand Marais on HWY 61, heading north towards the Canadian border.
 But take an immediate left on Gunflint Trail.
 And Pincushion Trail will be on your right just after 2.5 miles.
 There I was reminded how crazy some Minnesotans are.
 The snow shoe trail is now shared with “fat tire bikers”.
 It is quite a craze.
 We encountered one young biker right at the trail head.
 But he was gone in a whiff, not to be seen again.
 And we were left alone for rest of the day!